- Darlington Transport Study

 Face-to-face engagement opportunities may be restricted and we will continue to be guided by the advice of health authorities, with the health and safety of our stakeholders always our highest priority.

 Engagement with community and industry is crucial and we will facilitate information sessions as much as possible to enable face to face engagement.
 It is important to assist in managing these events that you register as requested to enable physical distancing as much as possible.

 We encourage the community to register for email updates.

-Should you require further information, please email DPTI at email@example.com or telephone 1300 794 880
+Should you require further information, please email the Department at DIT.firstname.lastname@example.org or telephone 1300 794 880